 - Day 3 Khao Phra Bang Khram Natural Reserve and Klong Thom Hot Springs

 - Day 4&5 Chaweng, night market, and Wat Plai Laem temple

 - Day 6&7 Day Trip to islands of Koh Tao for beaches, diving and snorkeling

 A 3 Week Thailand Trip – The Perfect 3 Weeks In Thailand Itinerary

 Thailand is home to some of the most famous tourist spots in South Asia, and this is a fact.
 Let us start the itinerary with the very happening Bangkok scene in the first week of your 3 week Thailand trip.
 Also, make sure you read up on things to know about Thailand before visiting.

 Week 1: Bangkok & Chiang Mai

-The Grand Palace is a must-visit spot.
+The Grand Palace is a must-visit spot on any 3 week trip to Thailand.
 It is located on the Na Phra Lan Road and is quite accessible.
 Visitors will be able to view the war memorabilia of Thailand and the ornamental decor and items in use by the royalty.
 In the same complex, you will be able to come across the gorgeous Wat Phra Kaew Temple or the Emerald Buddha temple.